bartificer/programming-by-stealth/docs/pbs18.md

 Try running this code with no inputs, all valid inputs, and then a mix of valid and invalid inputs.
 You’ll see that the code behaves nicely in all those situations.

-You’ll also notice that by catching the errors thrown within `factorial()`, they never make it to the playground, so no red error messages, and an error while calculating the factorial on one input does not stop the remainder of the code from running.
+You’ll also notice that by catching the errors thrown within `factorial()`, they never make it to the playground, so no red error messages.
+An error while calculating the factorial on one input does not stop the remainder of the code from running.

-## PBS JavaScript Cheat-Sheet
+## PBS JavaScript CheatSheet

-The [JavaScript cheat-sheet](https://www.bartbusschots.ie/pbsdemos/PBS-JS-CheatSheet.html) has been updated to include the what we learned in this instalment.
+The [JavaScript cheatsheet](https://www.bartbusschots.ie/pbsdemos/PBS-JS-CheatSheet.html) has been updated to include the what we learned in this instalment.

 ## A Challenge

 Create a prototype called `IP` that will represent an IP address.
 Internally, the IP address should be stored as an array of four integers.
-The constructor should default to the IP `0.0.0.0`, but should optionally accept an IP address as an argument, either as a string, or, as an array of integers.
+The constructor should default to the IP `0.0.0.0`, but should optionally accept an IP address as an argument, either as a string or as an array of integers.

 Add a function to the `IP` prototype named `.parse()` – this function should take a string or an array as an argument, and, if the passed value is a valid IP, set the internally stored IP to the given IP address.
 The function should throw an error if it receives invalid arguments

 Add another function to the `IP` prototype named `.toArray()`.
-This function requires no arguments, and should return the IP address as a fresh array (not a reference to the internal array, i.e. a clone).
+This function requires no arguments and should return the IP address as a fresh array (not a reference to the internal array, i.e. a clone).

 Finally, add a third function to the `IP` prototype named `.toString()`.
 This function should return the IP as a string in the normal dotted format.